TurboPack/MustangpeakEasyListview/readme.txt

 1. Introduction

-TurboPack MustangpeakEasyListview is a base library needed for all Mustangpeak components.
+TurboPack MustangpeakEasyListview is part of VirtualShellTools for the Listview but can be used for a TListview Replacement that is faster and more customizable.
 This is a source-only release of TurboPack MustangpeakEasyListview.
 It includes designtime and runtime packages for Delphi and CBuilder and supports Win32 and Win64.